-For those of you living locally, please note a couple events to support classmates coming up in near future:
+For those of you living locally, please note an event this weekend to support Lori.

 Words from Pedro Avitua's Facebook page.
 They sum up feelings for a lot of us.
 Thanks Pedro: